 Bead Has Snapped/Stretched or Failed

 A common issue we see with tyres is failed beads, particularly on Maxxis tyres.
-The cause of this is usually due to over zealousness during installation and the use of burly tyre levers, stretching the bead and causing failure.
+The cause of this is partially due to over zealousness during installation and the use of burly tyre levers, stretching the bead and causing failure however, often the two layers of rubber that make up the carcass are misaligned.
 As inserts significantly reduce the space available to fit the bead and carcass over the rim, often users resort to using levers prematurely rather than ensuring more care and attention is placed on following the step by step process.
 Skipping to the tyre lever stage and forcing the bead over the rim before the bead is ready can cause the bead to snap, stretch or kink.
 This is where it gets complicated.
 If you've reached this step and think you may have a failed bead, the only way to know for sure is to remove the insert and reinstall the tyre so see if a wobble remains.
-The insert may extenuate the wobble so it so pay attention to where the wobble is before removing the insert.
+The insert may aggravate the wobble so pay attention to where the wobble is before removing the insert.
 If the wobble remains, unfortunately it is likely your bead has failed (or the carcass has failed as per the last step below), and you'll need to look at replacing the tyre.
 If you didn't use levers or put any undue force into the bead during installation, you could consider claiming a replacement under warranty.